 This implies that accountability mechanisms must be put in place to address for example:

-Disregard of established procedures (such as binding advice not being followed, or the absence of PDP…)
+Disregard of established procedures (such as advice not being afforded due deference, or the absence of PDP…)

 Decisions being taken outside of remit (a group or staff member taking a decision that extends beyond its mission)

 Violations of policy or process, such as decisions without material information

+Community-approved policies being materially changed in “implementation”

-This particular purpose of accountability should not affect the ability to evolve the rules and processes themselves, when appropriate and following predefined rules and processes.
+This particular purpose of accountability should not affect the ability to evolve the rules and processes themselves, when appropriate and following predefined rules and procedures.

-Icann should be accountable to comply with applicable legislation, in jurisdictions where it operates
+ICANN should be accountable to comply with applicable legislation, in jurisdictions where it operates

-Icann Bylaws state that :
+ICANN Bylaws state that :

 “The Corporation shall operate for the benefit of the Internet community as a whole, carrying out its activities in conformity with relevant principles of international law and applicable international conventions and local law and, to the extent appropriate and consistent with these Articles and its Bylaws, through open and transparent processes that enable competition and open entry in Internet-related markets.
 To this effect, the Corporation shall cooperate as appropriate with relevant international organizations."

 Thus ICANN, like any organization, is accountable to comply with applicable legislation, in jurisdictions where it operates, as well as internationally agreed laws, including considerations of human rights as bounded by ICANN's mission and core values.

+ICANN’s responsibility to govern in the public interest further requires it to conform its policies with internationally recognized human rights standards.

 ICANN should be accountable to achieving certain levels of performance as well as security